asarr22/Ubuntu-Grdp/README.md

 # Ubuntu-Grdp
+## Set GitHub Config

+1. Edit `GitHubMail` and `GitHubMail` in .github/workflows/Ubuntu.yml

+2. Add a personal access token from https://github.com/settings/tokens and add as `GH_TOKEN` in repo secrets

 ## Set SSH Tunnel:

-1. Fork This Repo

-2. Add your ngrok authtoken as `NGROK_TOKEN` in the Repository Secrets
+1. Add your ngrok authtoken as `NGROK_TOKEN` in the Repository Secrets

    > You can find this token here: https://dashboard.ngrok.com/auth/your-authtoken

-3. Add a shell login password as `SSH_PASSWORD` in the Repository Secrets
+2. Add a shell login password as `SSH_PASSWORD` in the Repository Secrets

 ## Set Remote Desktop: